Jungle

 How is the firefly light produced?
 They are produced under a nervous control within special cells which are richly supplied with air tubes.
 Only the light from the visible spectrum is emitted.

-Fireflies do not bite, do not have pincers, do not carry disease and in fact they are quite harmless.
+Fireflies do not bite, do not have pincers, do not carry disease and in fact are quite harmless.
 They cannot even fly fast.
 They have a life span of two months.

 Getting There

 The roads to Kuala Selangor are not of the PLUS highway kind, they are in good condition for the most part it isn’t however dual carriage way.
-This means the drive can be intimidating for those travelling on rural roads in Malaysia for the first time.
+This means the drive can be intimidating for those traveling on rural roads in Malaysia for the first time.
 For this reason it’s better to travel in the day light hours.
 So travel up on the Saturday afternoon check in, later that night enjoy the fireflies the next morning take a Sunday drive home.

 From Kuala Lumpur via Sungai Buloh (Route 54) or through the North-South PLUS Highway, exit at the Sungai Buloh signboard and follow the signs to Kuala Selangor.